pxpeterxu/react-updaters/README.md

     expandable panels (accordion panels).
   * [`toggleFromEvent(elem, stateIndex[, preventDefault]`](#toggleFromEvent): toggles a certain key
     in state between `null` and the value in the event/call to the handler.
+  * [`toggleArrayMember(elem, stateIndex, value[, preventDefault]`](#toggleArrayMember):
+    toggles whether a certain value is in an array in `props`.
+This is useful for arrays where you want to add/remove members based on clicks.

 * Update props for controlled components (through an `onChange` handler within the props).
 These are analogous to the ones for `state` above: